asift91/Manual_Migration/option1.md

             ```

     -   **Updating HTML Local Copy:**
-        -   Update the time-stamp in the Controller Virtual Machine.
+        -   Update the timestamp in the Controller Virtual Machine.
-        -   A cron job that run in the VMSS instances(s) which will check the updates in time-stamp for every minute.
-If there is an update in time-stamp then local copy of VMSS is updated in web root directory.
+        -   A cron job that run in the VMSS instances(s) which will check the updates in timestamp for every minute.
+If there is an update in timestamp then local copy of VMSS is updated in web root directory.
         -   In Virtual Machine scaleset a local copy of moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).
-        -   Update the time-stamp to update the local copy in VMSS instance.
+        -   Update the timestamp to update the local copy in VMSS instance.
             ```
             sudo -s
             /usr/local/bin/update_last_modified_time.azlamp.sh